World Heritage Site Shirakawa-go tour guide

 Myozenji

 It is the biggest shrine in the village.
-Main hall, kitchen & clock tour is also following Gassho-zukuri.
+The main hall, kitchen & clock tour is also following Gassho-zukuri.
 Especially clock tower with Gassho-zukuri is very rare building in Japan.

-The structure of clock tower roof is thatched roof but the 1st floow is using eaves are intresting and it was built in 1801 by 1,425 people support.
+The structure of the clock tower roof is a thatched roof but the 1st flow is using eaves is interesting and it was built in 1801 by 1,425 people support.

 明善寺